cerkvenihaxel/splash_screen/README.md

 # splash_screen

-This is a simple splash screen for an medical care insurance
+This is a simple splash screen for a medical care insurance

 ## Please note